 The JR Osaka Loop Line runs in a loop around Osaka and stops in Umeda and Tennoji, and by Osaka Castle.

-Osaka Castle – large castle in Japan originally built in the 1580’s.
+Osaka Castle – large, famous castle that was originally built in the 1580’s.

-Shitenno Temple – the oldest Buddhist temple in Japan (pictured further up this page)
+Shitenno Temple – the oldest Buddhist temple in Japan and one of Osaka’s most popular attractions.